OpenDataAlex/opendataalex.github.io-src/content/hacking_my_windows_mobile_pda.md

 Title: Hacking My Windows Mobile PDA
 Date:  2008-04-22 22:01:43
-Category:  Tutorial, Archive
+Category: Archive
+Tags: tutorial

 Well, the past weekend was fun - spent a good chuck of time hacking my PDA to have a better touch-based interface.
 This all started when I saw [Turn Your Windows Mobile Phone Into an iPhone](http://lifehacker.com/software/hack-attack/turn-your-windows-mobile-phone-into-an-iphone-269055.php)